-There is a difference between repair plans that are meant to repair structural inconsistencies in your home and those that are meant to improve the aesthetics of your home.
+There is a difference between plans to repair structural inconsistencies in your home and plans to improve the aesthetics of your home.

-As a responsible homeowner, you know that best practices dictate that your property should be inspected and treated once per year for termites. (see Termites are House Cancer).
+As a responsible homeowner, you know that best practices dictate that your property should be inspected and treated once a year for termites. (see Termites are House Cancer).

 Paired with the yearly termite inspection and treatment program in your home, repairs to your home’s structural components should also be done regularly as necessary to prevent accruing large amounts of damage caused by termites or other wood destroying organisms. (see How can I prevent a termite infestation).

 Being able to differentiate between repair plans that will produce increased structural integrity and those that only serve to improve aesthetics is key to help you make the right choice and achieve the results you want out of your home improvement investments.

 To help make the point clear, let’s pretend you have received two different scopes and bids for repairs of your residential structure.
 One of the bids comes from a licensed termite inspector and the other from a general contractor.